* This is the Consumer Version. *

 Women who are not pregnant are screened if they have characteristics that increase their risk of infection:

-Pregnant women are screened at their first prenatal visit and, if they have risk factors for infection, again during the 3rd trimester.
+The following pregnant women are screened at their first prenatal visit and again during the 3rd trimester:

-Heterosexual men are not routinely screened except in settings with a high prevalence of chlamydial infection—for example, at an adolescent or STD clinic or when they are admitted into a correctional facility.
+Heterosexual men can be screened if their risk of chlamydial infection is increased—for example, when they have several sex partners, when they are patients at an adolescent or STD clinic, or when they are admitted into a correctional facility.

-Men who have sex with men are screened only if they have been sexually active within the last year.
+Men who have sex with men are screened as follows:

 The risk of another chlamydial infection or another STD within 3 to 4 months is high enough that people should be tested again at that time.